labex-labs/open-source-labs/git/30-seconds-of-git/lab-restore-deleted-file/step1.md

 You are working on a project using Git and accidentally deleted a file that you need.
 Fortunately, you know the commit where the file was deleted.
 Your task is to restore the deleted file using Git.

-To complete this experiment, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.
+To complete this lab, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.
 Follow the steps below:

 1. Clone the repository to your local machine using the command `git clone https://github.com/your-username/git-playground`.
 2. Navigate to the repository directory using the command `cd git-playground`.